BOHICA-LABS/DataWeaver/README.md

 5. **Open a pull request to the main repository.**

 Please ensure that your code adheres to our coding standards and includes appropriate tests.

+When contributing, consider the following guidelines:

+- Follow the existing code style and conventions used in the project.
+- Provide clear and concise documentation for any new features or changes.
+- Write unit tests to cover the critical functionality of your contributions.
+- Be responsive to feedback and participate in the code review process.
+- Be respectful and considerate towards other contributors and maintainers.

+We appreciate your contributions and efforts to make DataWeaver better!

+## Roadmap

+Here are some of the planned features and enhancements for future releases of DataWeaver:

+- Support for additional stream processing frameworks and libraries.
+- Improved performance and scalability optimizations.
+- Enhanced monitoring and debugging capabilities.
+- Integration with popular data storage and analytics platforms.
+- Expanded collection of built-in connectors for common data sources and sinks.
+- Support for distributed tracing and observability.
+- Improved documentation and tutorials for getting started and advanced usage.

+We value your feedback and suggestions.
+If you have any ideas or feature requests, please open an issue on our GitHub repository.

 ---